British Restaurant: Second World War

 By mid-1941, over two hundred British Restaurants operated in the London County Council area, although the Wartime Social Survey conducted in 1942–43 indicated they were more popular in London than in the rest of the country.
 In November 1942 there were 1,899 restaurants.
-By 1943, there were some 2,160 British Restaurants across the country, serving around 600,000 meals per day for around 9d a time.
+By 1943, there were some 2,160 British Restaurants across the country, serving around 600,000 meals per day for around 9d. a time.
 546 authorities made profits and 203 made losses, though they were set up to be not-for-profit.

 Some smaller places did not qualify for a British Restaurant, but, instead, had what was termed a "Cash and Carry Restaurant" with meals being delivered from a nearby British Restaurant.

 Food served

 The ministry's dietician James H. Barker authorised food based upon regional preferences and health.
 For example, the food served in Scotland was very different from that served in London due to the taste preferences of the inhabitants.
 Health was also a concern, as they were supposed to provide diners with "one third of the day's energy needs".
 The dieticians were especially concerned with Vitamin C intake.
 Due to the war efforts and rationing, fruit intake was extremely limited.
-Vegetables such as cabbage, which has a high percentage of Vitamin C, were a staple vegetable, in order to provide diners with beneficial nutrients.
+Vegetables such as cabbage, which has a high percentage of Vitamin C, were staple, to provide diners with beneficial nutrients.
 There was concern that, with mass catering, vitamins such as Vitamin C would be destroyed in the food sources.

-The food in British Restaurants was said to be filling and of good quality.
+The food in British Restaurants was said to be plain but filling and of good quality.
 For 9d, customers could get a three-course meal.
 Traditionally, customers wanted a meal of meat and two vegetables.
-Generally there were choices of five meat dishes, five vegetables, and five desserts and in more populated areas even more options.
+There were usually choices of five meat dishes, five vegetables, and five desserts; locations in large cities sometimes had more options.
 Popular dishes included roasts and potatoes, which acted as a substitute for bread.
-The foods served in British Restaurants could be prepared in large quantities, which made them good options for feeding an abundance of people.
-The preparation of food was industrialised, which also helped with inexpensive, commercial food preparation.
+The menu was selected to be easy to prepare at scale for large numbers of customers and maximize economies of scale.
 For example, volunteers sliced potatoes with machines, rather than by hand.

 Post-war

 After 1947 some restaurants were converted, under the Civic Restaurants Act, into civic restaurants run by the local council.
-In 1949, 678 still existed throughout the United Kingdom.
-The restaurants moved beyond the privations of wartime and into the new world of a Labour government making many changes to the social fabric of the country.
+In 1949, 678 remained open throughout the United Kingdom.
+The restaurants moved beyond the privations of wartime and into the new world of a Labour government making many changes to the social fabric of the country, although rationing still applied to many food items.
 The Labour Minister of Food, John Strachey, noted that "private enterprise in the catering trade has, on the whole and by and large, catered for the middle class and not for the working class."

-If a civic restaurant operated at a loss for three consecutive years the act provided that ministerial consent would be needed for it to continue to remain open.
-These restaurants existed at least into the late 1960s; Cambridge had one until the redevelopment of Lion Yard in the early 1970s.
+If a civic restaurant operated at a loss for three consecutive years the Act provided that ministerial consent would be needed for it to remain open.
+Some of these restaurants continued into the late 1960s; Cambridge City Council operated one until the redevelopment of Lion Yard in 1970.